Low blood sugar (hypoglycaemia)

 Follow these steps:

-- wait about 10 minutes if you've given them an injection – move on to step four if the person wakes up and starts to feel better and call 999 for an ambulance if they don't improve within 10 minutes
+Move on to step four if the person wakes up and starts to feel better and call 999 for an ambulance if they don't improve within 10 minutes.

 Tell your diabetes care team if you ever have a severe hypo that caused you to lose consciousness.